freshworks/crayons/packages/crayons-core/src/components/tabs/readme.md

     <fw-input
       label="Name"
       icon-left="add-contact"
-      state-text="Do not enter your user ID"
+      warning-text="Do not enter your user ID"
       state="warning"
       placeholder="Enter your official name"
       required